cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

     ```
     modules-load=dwc2,g_ether
     ```
-    - Finally, we will setup the USB-C ethernet port to work with the RPI5.
+    - Finally, we will set up the USB ethernet port to work with the Nuc.
 To do so, open the /etc/netplan/50-cloud-init.yaml file and add the following text (correct indents as needed):
     ```
         usb0:
             dhcp4: false